 The company has researched and developed motocross apparel from helmets, boots, gloves, they make everything, even at one time before Fox Racing developed and made engines for Yamaha.
 Their products are endorsed by world-class riders such as Tim Gajser, Chad Reed, Ricky Carmichael, Jet Lawrence are some among many others.

-I have a wider foot so when I tried the Comp R, I had plenty of room, plenty of width in the toe box.
-With this boot, there are a lot of features similar to the Instinct as Fox took a lot of the features from the Instinct and they built into the Comp R.
+I have a wider foot, so when I tried the Comp R, I had plenty of room, plenty of width in the toe box.
+With this boot, there are many features similar to the Instinct as Fox took a lot of the Instinct features and built them into the Comp R.

-On the front of the boot on the toe box, there is a lot of hard molded plastic, then on top, there is a massive shim plate.
-The boot on the medial side is very flat and that allows you as a rider good contact with the bike when you ride.
-Also, on the medial side, Fox uses DURATEC material, which they use it too on the Instinct.
+There is a lot of hard moulded plastic on the front of the boot on the toe box, and then on top, there is a massive shim plate.
+The boot on the medial side is very flat, allowing you to rider good contact with the bike when you ride.
+On the medial side, Fox uses DURATEC material, which they use too on the Instinct.
 DURATEC is a very durable abrasion-resistant material to rubber.
-The sole of the boot also uses DURATEC which makes the sole very grippy of the footpegs.
+The sole of the boot also uses DURATEC, which makes the sole very grippy of the footpegs.

-Comp R has two lower buckles which again are very similar to the Instinct, and its same buckle design, while the straps are more of a ball-and-socket design.
+Comp R has two lower buckles that are very similar to the Instinct, and its same buckle design, while the straps are more of a ball-and-socket design.

-What is unique about the Comp R, is that if you’re familiar with the entry-level Comp boots, they have two large silicone straps which Fox calls it Active Lock technology, well with the Comp R you have one large silicone strap, on the top.
-Fox did this because they wanted riders to have free movement with the shim plate so it won’t bind.
-I have these boots and I can say from my experience that this silicon strap is pretty durable.
-Another good thing about the strap is that riders with larger calves or if you wear knee braces on the silicone strap you have adjustability, so you can pop the straps off the inside and you can move them, so you can adjust the sizing to make sure you get the fit that you need or want to.
+What is unique about the Comp R is that if you’re familiar with the entry-level Comp boots, they have two large silicone straps, which Fox calls Active Lock technology.
+Well, with the Comp R, you have one large silicone strap on the top.
+Fox did this because they wanted riders to have free movement with the shim plate to bind.
+I have these boots, and I can say from my experience that this silicon strap is pretty durable.
+Another good thing about the strap is that riders with larger calves or if you wear knee braces on the silicone strap you have adjustability so that you can pop the straps off the inside.
+You can move them to adjust the sizing to make sure you get the fit that you need or want to.

 Inside there is plenty of padding, very little hill flow, and there is antibacterial moisture.
 Fox doesn’t use Velcro on the Comp R as well.

-On the back, there is a lot of hard plastic, and then a bit more down there is as Fox calls it, floating cuff design, and this separate piece allows you good flexibility.
+There is a lot of hard plastic on the back, and then a bit more down there is, as Fox calls it, floating cuff design, and this separate piece allows you good flexibility.

 Gaerne Gx-1 boot

 What’s more special about Gaerne is that all shoes are made exclusively in Italy, using genuine leather and high-quality fittings.
-So, with all this in mind, it comes as no surprise that Gaerne is considered as one of the world’s most popular motorcycle footwear manufacturers.
+With all this in mind, it comes as no surprise that Gaerne is considered one of the world’s most popular motorcycle footwear manufacturers.

-What I personally love about the GX-1 and not just this boot but all boots that come from Gaerne is that they are manufactured in Italy, and the quality and durability of their boots is second to none.
+I personally love about the GX-1 and not just this boot, but all boots that come from Gaerne are manufactured in Italy, and their boots’ quality and durability are second to none.

-When it comes to the GX-1 Gaerne uses the same high-quality leather and plastics that they use in their premium model SG12.
+When it comes to the GX-1, Gaerne uses the same high-quality leather and plastics used in their premium model SG12.

-On the toe box of the GX-1, there is lots of hard plastic, then a very big shin plate which is quite good, and I love it, and then on the front of the boot, there is a steel toe cap, which Gaerne has been using for very long time.
-The steel toe cap is removable but the actual purpose of it is so that you won’t delaminate the sole.
-If you’re a rider that’s going to kick rocks or touch the ground while riding, this steel toe cap will prevent from dealing amity on the sole.
+On the toe box of the GX-1, there is lots of hard plastic, then a very big shin plate, which is quite good, and I love it, and then on the front of the boot, there is a steel toe cap, which Gaerne has been using for very long time.
+The steel toe cap is removable, but the actual purpose is not to delaminate the sole.
+If you’re a rider that’s going to kick rocks or touch the ground while riding, this steel toe cap will prevent you from dealing amity on the sole.

-On the medial side of the boot on the top, there is a burn guard made from high-quality leather, and as we go down there is a tongue and groove system, which offers a little bit more lateral rigidity, to the boot, and that offers more protection and support for the rider’s ankle.
-The back of the GX-1 has a reinforced heel which is going to give good shock absorption and good impact protection for the heel.
+There is a burn guard made from high-quality leather on the boot’s medial side on the top.
+As we go down, there is a tongue and groove system, which offers a little bit more lateral rigidity to the boot, and that offers more protection and support for the rider’s ankle.
+The back of the GX-1 has a reinforced heel that will give good shock absorption and good impact protection for the heel.

-Gaerne GX-1 has 4 alloy buckle which is replaceable, and what I personally love is that Gaerne uses the same buckle designs as they do in their premium model SG12.
-Also, the top 2 buckles are adjustable so you can adjust them depending on your calf size, in order to properly fit.
+Gaerne GX-1 has 4 replaceable alloy buckles, and what I personally love is that Gaerne uses the same buckle designs as they do in their premium model SG12.
+The top 2 buckles are also adjustable to adjust them depending on your calf size to fit properly.

-On the sole Gaerne, as they usually do on all of their models, they have traditional stitching on the sole.
+On the sole, Gaerne, as they usually do on all of their models, has traditional stitching.
 The sole rubber material is very grip and also is replaceable.